Learn more about Carson-Newman's online BSN to FNP program.

 This flexibility in terms when and where you may work can help busy RNs gain a more positive work-life balance.

 Gaining Career Stability

 Forbes has ranked nurse practitioner as one of the top paying roles for women, and Monster.com ranks nurse practitioners as one of the best-paid jobs in the country.
-The earning potential for a nurse practitioner is much higher than a registered nurse with an approximate $30,000 a year difference (U.S. Bureau of Labor Statistics).
-In 2016, the Bureau of Labor Statistics reported the annual average salary of a nurse practitioners is $100,000.
-The same year, the average annual salary of an RN without an advanced nursing degree was $68,450.
+The earning potential for a nurse practitioner is much higher than a registered nurse with an approximate $36,000 a year difference (U.S. Bureau of Labor Statistics).